Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves

 coming from the obvious contraction morphism

-where $\Omega^a_X=\bigwedge^a \Omega_X$ is the sheaf of germs of holomorphic $a$-forms on $X$.
+The map in \eqref{diff-period-intro} and its properties are referred to as the Infinitesimal Variation of Hodge structure, the IVHS for short.
+Heuristically, the differential of the period map turns the Kodaira-Spencer classes, the elements of $H^1 (\Theta_X)$, into dynamical entities by viewing them as endomorphisms of the graded vector space

+the dynamics is expressed by how a given cohomology class sitting in a graded piece $H^q(\Omega^p_X)$ propagates through the space under the (iterated) action of the Kodaira-Spencer classes.

+In a series of papers Griffiths and his collaborators proposed several constructions naturally attached to the Infinitesimal Variation of Hodge structure.
+Those are known collectively as the IVHS constructions or invariants, see \cite{CGrGH}, \cite{GH}, \cite{G} and also \cite{G1}, for an overview and additional references on the subject.
 As an illustration and one of the successful applications of the IVHS constructions one often cites the case $n=1$, that is $X$ is a smooth complex projective curve and we switch to using $C$ instead of $X$.
-The above cup product becomes
+The cup product \eqref{diff-period-intro} for $k=1$ becomes